Global biodiversity conference opens in southern France

 “Our ecosystems and their protection are an essential solution to face the challenge of climate change…Lots of examples show that biodiversity helps with absorbing greenhouse gas,” the official said.
 “On the contrary, we know that climate change is a major factor in biodiversity loss.”

-Macron notably wants to follow the path started at the One Planet Summit in January, which has led 70 countries to commit to protecting at least 30% of the world’s land and oceans over the next decade to halt species extinctions and to combat climate change.
+Macron wants to follow the path started at the One Planet Summit in January, which led 70 countries to commit to protecting at least 30% of the world’s land and oceans over the next decade to halt species extinction and combat climate change.

-The conference, which runs until Sept.
-11, will bring together hundreds of groups focused on international conservation issues to set strategies and priorities for safeguarding species and natural resources.

-Topics of the conference include the potential expansion of the world’s network of protected areas, the links between climate change and biodiversity loss, and the ethics of using genetic enhancement to increase species chances for survival in a fast-changing world.
+The conference runs until Sept.
+11. Topics include links between climate change and biodiversity loss, and the ethics of genetic enhancement to increase species’ chances of survival.

 “With changing temperatures, we are seeing kelp move, sea otters move, seals move,” said Stuart Sandin, a marine biologist at Scripps Institution of Oceanography in San Diego.